conradoqg/study-dsa/STUDYRESOURCES.md

 Common modifiers:

 - **CopyOnWrite**: Instead of writing directly to the data storage, copy it first, then write, so readers do not suffer from concurrent modification.
-Specially usefull when there are lots of read and a few writes.
+Specially useful when there are lots of read and a few writes.
 - **WeekReference**: Weak references allow you to leverage the garbage collector's ability to determine reachability for you, so you don't have to do it yourself.

 ### Special Purpose